epuce/web-bootcamp/W01L02 - Docker setup & Git.md

 7. Open the terminal

-8. with terminal "cd function", navigate to the first folder we created, or open the vscode in that folder and open terminal
+8. with terminal "cd" function, navigate to the first folder we created, or open the vscode in that folder and open terminal

-9. Run "docker-compose up --build"
+9. Run `docker-compose up --build`

 10. If not installed get the docker extension form the left setting block with for squares